-then there's the two words that are joined together by a hyphen, otherwise known as hyphenated compounds. these words typically have two or more words joined together. for example:
+Then there's the two words that are joined together by a hyphen, otherwise known as hyphenated compounds.
+These words typically have two or more words joined together.
+Tor example: